matthewgraybosch/matthewgraybosch.com/_posts/2021-07-01-advertising-is-not-great.md

 Those problems for which advertising supposedly allows you to passively discover solutions are often imaginary and wouldn't exist at all without advertising.

 A well-designed ad is one that creates desires where none previously existed while promising that the product the ad seeks to sell will provide the solution.
 A well-designed ad does not serve anybody but the advertiser and their clients.
-Making better ads will not change this.

-The solution is not better ads.
-The solution is to strip corporations of First Amendment protection and banning all non-factual advertising by corporations.
+Making "better ads" will not change this.
+The solution is to strip corporations of First Amendment protection and ban all non-factual advertising by corporations.
 This is not a palatable solution for people who profit from advertising, but I'm not one of them and they're no friends of mine.

 [1]: https://buttondown.email/tZero19e/archive/ads-are-not-bad-ads-can-be-great/
 [2]: https://www.lesswrong.com/posts/2MD3NMLBPCqPfnfre/cached-thoughts